kvasilopoulos/kvasilopoulos.github.io/content/bio/skills.md

   icon = "r-project"
   icon_pack = "fab"
   name = "R user"
-  description = "I have been an avid R user since 2010.
-I have used R both in the classroom as a professor, and in the lab as a scientist and NIH-funded Principal Investigator.
-You can find my current work for [RStudio Education on GitHub](https://github.com/rstudio-education)."
+  description = "I have been an avid R user since 2015.
+I have used R "

 [[feature]]
   icon = "apple-alt"